Get Updates! Membership

 Kawal Naiyar

-Kanwal Naiyar is Emgage Action c4 board member, and she lived in North Carolina.
-She holds a Bachelor’s Degree in Social Work and Education and have worked as a substitute teacher in Wake County.
+Kanwal Naiyar is an Emgage Action c4 board member, and she lives in North Carolina.
+She holds a Bachelor’s Degree in Social Work and Education and has worked as a substitute teacher in Wake County.
 She also served as a Field Organizer for the North Carolina Democratic Party.

 Currently, she serves as the First Vice Chair of the NCDP-AAPI Caucus and has been a board member of the caucus for over five years.
 She is a strong advocate for women’s empowerment and social and racial justice.

-As a Muslim woman and activist, she has used her voice to speak out against gun violence, and am committed to representing my community and promoting social justice in North Carolina.
+As a Muslim woman and activist, she has used her voice to speak out against gun violence and has committed to representing her community and promoting social justice in North Carolina.
 She served as a Campaign Fellow and Campaign Manager for a House Representative, worked at polling stations to support voter rights, organized volunteers, and managed field plans to ensure fair and successful midterm elections.

 Afsheen Shamsi